Federal Pell Grant

 In order to be eligible, a student must complete the Free Application for Federal Student Aid (FAFSA) annually.
 The results of the FAFSA determine if a student is eligible for the Federal Pell Grant.

 The amount of Pell received will depend on the student’s EFC and credit hours registered.
-The maximum scheduled Pell award is $5,815 for undergraduate students enrolled on a full-time basis.
+The maximum scheduled Pell award is $5,920 for undergraduate students enrolled on a full-time basis.
+If a summer session is taken, a student may be eligible for 150% of the scheduled award.
 Students may not receive Pell Grant funds from more than one school at a time.

 - Full-Time = 12 or more credit hours